-Pembina U.S. takes many steps to ensure safe and reliable operations which include a strict adherence to an Integrity Management Program and continuous monitoring and maintenance.
+Pembina U.S. takes many steps to ensure safe and reliable operations which include a strict adherence to both an Integrity Management Program and Damage Prevention Program for continuous monitoring and maintenance.
 Damage from third-party excavation and construction activities around pipelines is the most common cause of damage to pipelines.
 That's why safety is a shared responsibility and members of the digging community and the public have a responsibility to help protect pipelines from damage.